bahrambeigy/bahrambeigyir.github.io/_posts/2018-03-13-restart-debian-networking.markdown

 It's been a while since I haven't written anything in particular; But, That's life :)

-When you make a change in debian network interfaces through `/etc/network/interfaces` no matter hard you strive, you would not be able to forge it to load newly assigned IP in place.
+Anyhow, when you make a change in debian network interfaces through `/etc/network/interfaces`, no matter how hard you strive, you would not be able to force it to load newly assigned IP in place.

-So don't !
-Just flush previous IP using following command and restart your networking.
+Here is the trick: Just flush previous IP using following command and restart your networking.

 ```
 # ip addr flush interface-name